plone/volto/docs/source/blocks/settings.md

 # Blocks settings

 Volto has a set of default blocks.
-You can extend them by adding your custom ones in your project configuration object.
+You can extend it by adding your custom blocks in your project configuration object.

 ## Configuring a new block